7 of the best places to get a takeaway burger in Norwich

 Link to order and latest pop-up locations on the Fupburger Instagram page

-Fupburger has been popping up at pubs across Norwich since the first lockdown, selling out most nights, and now offers a collection takeaway from Olive’s Café in Elm Hill.
+Fupburger has been popping up at pubs across Norwich since the first lockdown, selling out most nights, and now offers a takeaway from Olive’s Café in Elm Hill with collection or delivery.

-Run by burger lover Tom Shiers, who also runs the Fry Up Police Instagram account with over 75,000 followers, and chef Jeff Taylor it is hugely popular and options include the Bad Mother Fupper and Big Mother Fupper, with one or two aged beef patties, respectively, with pancetta bacon, American cheese, picked onions and a secret sauce in a brioche bun.
+Run by burger lover Tom Shiers, who also runs the Fry Up Police Instagram account with over 75,000 followers, it is hugely popular and options include the Bad Mother Fupper and Big Mother Fupper, with one or two aged beef patties, respectively, with pancetta bacon, American cheese, picked onions and a secret sauce in a brioche bun.

 2. Biff’s Jack Shack